DS4PS/cpp-529-spr-2020/schedule.md

 The goal of your dynamic dashboard is to empower members of the City Council to better understand economic and demographic trends impacting the communities they govern.

-As part of the final project, you will also record a video presentation of 15-20 minutes and give an oral presentation of your dynamic dashboard.
-Be sure to highlight your findings, and policy implications and recommendations.
-You may record the video presentation on your computer and then upload it to [youtube](https://www.youtube.com/upload).
+***Bonus Points*** You have the option to also record a video presentation of 15-20 minutes and give an oral presentation of your dynamic dashboard.

-Submission: You will submit the .rmd file, the .html file, and the link to your youtube video to Canvas.
+Submission: You will submit the .rmd file and the .html file, and optionally, the link to your youtube video to Canvas.